mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 * We fixed an issue where updating a service version created a new endpoint instead of updating the existing one.
 * We fixed an issue that caused pagination URLs to be returned as *http* links rather than *https*.
-* We fixed an issue where clicking **Control Center** in the top bar of the [Data Hub administration](/developerportal/control-center/#data-hub) page navigated to the Data Hub home page.
+* We fixed an issue where clicking **Control Center** in the top bar of the [Catalog Administration](/developerportal/control-center/#data-hub) page navigated to the Data Hub home page.
 Now, it navigates to Control Center.

 ### September 2nd, 2021